wattlebird/ranking/README.rst

 Now we have calculated the ranking of five teams in one method!
 But things shouldn't have stopped here.
 We have provided a lot more methods for you to try.
-If you do not want to know the details of these algorithms, you can arrange all your contest information in a pandas DataFrame as shown in Out[1].
+If you do not want to know the details of these algorithms, you can arrange all your contest information in a pandas DataFrame as shown in the first table and let our Converter to generate suitable matrix for you.
 If you know how to arrange matrix, it would be unnecessary to rely on Converter to get itemlists and matrix.
 You could roll your own matrix!

 Now, what if I have calculated two or more rankings and I want to merge them into one ranking?
 There are many ways to do merging, and we take Borda Count as an example: